SadKirK/kendo-ui-boilerplates/core-jquery/readme.md

 ### Installing

-Download a [ZIP](https://github.com/kendo-labs/kendo-ui-boilerplates/archive/master.zip) of this [repository](https://github.com/kendo-labs/kendo-ui-boilerplates).
+Download a [ZIP](https://github.com/kendo-labs/kendo-ui-boilerplates/archive/master.zip) of this [repository](https://github.com/kendo-labs/kendo-ui-boilerplates) (i.e. kendo-ui-boilerplates).

 Or, if you have GIT installed you can Git clone this [repository](https://github.com/kendo-labs/kendo-ui-boilerplates).